Period Sex, Unreleased Songs & More Crazy Ex Scoop

 Rachel Bloom has a lot to be proud of.
-Crazy Ex-Girlfriend, her CW creation that netted her a Golden Globe, was renewed for a third season, is now airing overseas and just dropped a new soundtrack on Apple Music and iTunes (Spotify, Amazon and Google Play coming) that has 39 (!) songs, including demos and songs cut from air.
+Crazy Ex-Girlfriend, her CW creation that netted her a Golden Globe, was renewed, is now airing overseas and just dropped a new soundtrack on Apple Music and iTunes (Spotify, Amazon, Google Play coming) that has 39 (!) songs, including demos and cut songs.

 "I'm really proud of it.
-As [co-ceator Aline Brosh McKenna] has been saying, we've done now in seasons one and two, 88 songs.
+As [co-ceator Aline Brosh McKenna] has been saying, we've done now in seasons one and two, 82 songs.
 We are the only consistently original musical show that's airing right now," Bloom told E!
 News.
-"I'm just really proud of my coworkers and myself work so hard.
-Every single one of these songs, in the making of the songs, the music video, the writing, was a labor of love and took many, many drafts.
+"I'm just really proud of my coworkers, and myself, and everyone on the show works so hard.
+Every single one of these songs, in the making of the songs, the making of the music video, the writing, was a labor of love and took many, many drafts.
 Every one of these songs is precious to us."

 Crazy Ex-Girlfriend stars Bloom as Rebecca Bunch, a lawyer who moves across country in an attempt to rekindle a romance with Josh Chan (Vincent Rodriguez III), an ex-boyfriend from her teenage years at a summer camp.
 Over the course of the two seasons, Rebecca's motivations were exposed, she got Josh, lost Josh, ended up in a love triangle, lost another guy, Greg (Santino Fontana), got the original guy again and then was left at the altar by Josh.